phuse-org/CTDasRDF/doc/HandsOnCreateTriplesFromOWL.md

 * study:SecondaryObjective

 We are going to start with the "Study" as core element and associate different objects to this.
 The "Title" object has potentially a longTitle and shortTitle which is a simple string.
 Then there is the narms (number of arms) as a simple integer assignment and finally we will include a PrimaryObjective and SecondaryObjective.

+The Visualization is done throug r/vis/vis_stardog_dbs.R in section "create Ontology graph for CTDasRDFOWL (ofInterest_01)".

 ![Figure: Ontology with parts of interest](./images/hands_on_triples_01.png)